Apipie/apipie-bindings/README.md

 License
 -------

-This project is licensed under the GPLv3+.
+This project is licensed under the MIT license.